Estate Planning Checklist: Is Your Plan Still Working for You?

 If your documents are more than a few years old, financial institutions may question their validity.
 Updating signatures or re-executing key documents can prevent delays when it matters most.

-4. Confirm Your Beneficiaries and Distribution Plan
+Confirming Your Beneficiaries and Distribution Plan

 Life changes, and so do your relationships and priorities.
 Review your will or trust to make sure your beneficiary designations still reflect your wishes.